 Simple and Standard ACDP Attachments

 (1) Purpose.
-This rule allows DEQ to add new requirements to Simple or Standard ACDPs by assigning the source to a General ACDP Attachment issued in accordance with OAR 340-216-0062(2).
-A General ACDP Attachment would apply to an affected source until the new requirements are incorporated into the source’s Simple or Standard ACDP at renewal.
+This rule allows DEQ to add new requirements to Simple or Standard ACDPs by assigning the source to a General ACDP Attachment issued under OAR 340-216-0062(2).
+A General ACDP Attachment would apply to an affected source until the new requirements are incorporated into the source’s Simple or Standard ACDP at the next permit renewal or at that time of a permit modification.

 (2) Assignment to General ACDP Attachment:

-(a) Adding a General ACDP Attachment to a Simple or Standard ACDP is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.
+(a) Adding a General ACDP Attachment to a Simple or Standard ACDP requires public notice as a Category I permit action under OAR 340 division 209.

 (b) A source is not a permittee under the General ACDP Attachment until DEQ assigns the General ACDP Attachment to the source.